Highgate to Hampstead walk

 The walk now heads north-east to the Kenwood Estate, where you have the opportunity to visit Kenwood House.
 The seat of the Earl of Mansfield, the house dates from 1767; it was designed by Robert Adam and the surrounding parkland landscaped by Humphry Repton.
 It was given to the nation in 1927 and contains a fine collection of paintings (including Vermeer's Guitar Player and a Rembrandt self-portrait).
 The house is managed by English Heritage and is open daily to around 5pm (earlier in winter; free entry).

 The full walk ends with a short exploration of Hampstead's old streets, taking in some of its many historic buildings.
-Two which are open to the public are Burgh House (with the Hampstead Museum on its first floor), open Wed–Fri & Sun to 4pm (free entry); and Fenton House and Garden (NT), open Fri, Sun & BH Mon to 5pm from March to October; admission (2023) is £11.
+Two which are open to the public are Burgh House (with the Hampstead Museum on its first floor), open Wed–Fri & Sun to 4pm (free entry); and Fenton House and Garden (NT), open Fri, Sun & BH Mon to 5pm from March to October; admission (2024) is £12, or £7 for the garden only.
 The parish church of St John-at-Hampstead is also worth visiting; its churchyard contains several famous tombs, notably those of John Constable and John Harrison.

 Hampstead Heath is open at all times but the parks and gardens listed above all close around dusk.